About the Master Gardener program

 - teaching horticulture in hospitals, nursing homes, and retirement centers

-State program contacts
+State office team contacts

 For media requests related to University of Minnesota Master Gardeners, please contact: